puppeteer/puppeteer/test/README.md

 The best place to look is an existing test to see how they use the helpers.

-## Skipping tests for Firefox
+## Skipping tests in specific conditions

 Tests that are not expected to pass in Firefox can be skipped.
 You can skip an individual test by using `itFailsFirefox` rather than `it`.
 Similarly you can skip a describe block with `describeFailsFirefox`.

-There is also `describeChromeOnly` which will only execute the test if running in Chromium.
+There is also `describeChromeOnly` and `itChromeOnly` which will only execute the test if running in Chromium.
 Note that this is different from `describeFailsFirefox`: the goal is to get any `FailsFirefox` calls passing in Firefox, whereas `describeChromeOnly` should be used to test behaviour that will only ever apply in Chromium.

+There are also tests that assume a normal install flow, with browser binaries ending up in `.local-<browser>`, for example.
+Such tests are skipped with
+`itOnlyRegularInstall` which checks `BINARY` and `PUPPETEER_ALT_INSTALL` environment variables.

 [Mocha]: https://mochajs.org/
 [Expect]: https://www.npmjs.com/package/expect